A Non-Commercial Guide to Canmore (updated Feb 24, 2008)

 Beamers: OK coffee and simple food, open very early in the morning.
 One locaiton on the 1A, one right across from the post office (Rusticana on main street).

 Harvest, beside Switching Gear: A bit limited menu but good food, the "Stuffed French Toast" seems like an odd idea but is actually really good.
 Located where the Village Bistro used to be, and right across from the Internet Cafe.
+Popular with locals, unknown to tourists in general.

 Good Food, not cheap but not crazy expensive: